mheap/nexmo-developer/_documentation/en/meetings/overview.md

 # Meetings API Overview

-The Meetings API allows you to easily integrate real-time, high-quality interactive video meetings into your web apps.
+The Meetings API allows you to integrate real-time, high-quality interactive video meetings into your web apps.

 ## Contents